avinashbot/lazy_lazer/CONTRIBUTING.md

 **tests**

-- lazy_lazer is maximum test-driven development
+- lazy_lazer is test-driven (just for external classes tho)
-- there are ~110 lines of source code and ~230 lines of tests
 - consider running `./bin/guard` during development
 - run `rake` and make sure that it passes